‘We want to play at Wembley’ – and Sheffield Wednesday winger says they should be top of League One

-Sheffield Wednesday winger wants Wembley date and says they should be top of League One
+Sheffield Wednesday vs Hartlepool United: Winger wants Wembley date and says they should be top of League One

 Sheffield Wednesday players will do all they can to book their supporters a first trip to Wembley in six years – a mission that re-starts at Hillsborough on Wednesday evening.